 Through the years I have taken numerous workshops and went on to earn my BFA, summa cum laude, from Framingham State University.
 I have taught from my studio and at art facilities; I have been a requested judge, juror and demonstrator for various art groups and non-art audiences.

 And there have been so many accomplishments along the way…

 My cow art has represented the Texas Dispute Resolution System’s Office of Dispute Resolution in Lubbock, TX for several years, and three pieces from my Endangered Species Series tours with the traveling museum show ‘Environmental Impact’ curated by David J Wagner.

 My work is internationally-collected and one of my most important commissions was for the renovation of the historic Inn at Rancho Santa Fe, CA, for 2 large equestrian murals.

-She was awarded associate status in the Society of Animal Artists (SAA) in 2016, and signature status in the Pastel Society of America, (PSA), 2009.
+I am extremely honored to have been awarded associate status in the Society of Animal Artists (SAA), 2016, and signature membership in the Pastel Society of America, (PSA), 2009.

 Three fine galleries in New England represent my art, and I am fortunate to have a small gallery and working studio in my Lyman, ME, residence where my studio overlooks the paddock and pastures where my two AQHA mares Ruby and Mimi graze and play.